Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 - The perpetrator.

-Let’s start with maybe the most pressing matter — how to respond to microaggressions when you’re the one being targeted.
+Let’s start with maybe the most pressing matter — how to respond to microaggressions when you’re on the receiving end.

 Whatever you decide, we offer you some advice that may help you if you choose to respond.